- You’re not the only Windows 10 computer owner who keeps getting the Restart to repair drive errors notification.

 - Press the Check button and click Scan drive to run a CHKDSK scan.

-DISM (Deployment Image Servicing and Management) is a tool that is used to scan and solve issues of corrupted system files, which could cause the ‘restart to repair drive errors Windows 10’ problem.
+DISM (Deployment Image Servicing and Management) is a tool that is used to scan and solve issues of corrupted system files, which could cause the repair drive errors you face.

 Here’s how to run DISM in Windows: